Members of CERC | Christ Evangelical Reformed Church (CERC)

 Eugene Wong

 Growing up in a Christian family in Sarawak, I regularly attended church but served without really understanding who I was or why I served people, as I just liked the culture.
-Through God's grace, He led me to Selangor where I joined MAHSA University Christian Fellowship and was brought to Christ Evangelical Reformed Church (CERC), where I started to learn how the Bible actually taught me who I am under God and how to serve His church by taking His word seriously.
+Through God's grace, He led me to Selangor where I was brought to Christ Evangelical Reformed Church (CERC), where I started to learn how the Bible actually taught me who I am under God and how to serve His church by taking His word seriously.
 CERC has transformed my whole perspective towards Christianity, showing me it's not just a religion but a holy relationship under God, and I now strive to live out God's image as a worshipper, being the salt and light among Malaysia.
 I thank God for His work in me, enabling me to serve the church faithfully despite my struggles, and I continue to serve my Lord Jesus Christ with joy, as there is much hope in Him.

 Adrian Lam